 Your net income from self-employment is what you report on Schedule C of your federal tax return.
 Learn about self-employment income from the IRS (PDF).

-If you’re self-employed, you may be asked to upload a “self-employment ledger” to verify your income.
+If you’re self-employed, you may be asked to upload a “self-employment ledger” to confirm your income.
 There isn’t a standard self-employment ledger format.
 It just needs to provide an accurate, detailed record of your self-employment income and expenses.